Specky9coder/exercise_app/README.md

 # exercise_app

-A Flutter application that fetches and displays a list of articles from a public API.
-The app allows users to search articles, view details, and mark favorites with persistent storage.
+A simple exercise tracking app built using **Flutter**, **Dart**, and **BLoC architecture**.
+The app fetches exercises from a remote API and allows users to track their exercise routines, including timer-based execution, progress tracking, and daily streaks.

 ## Features